sita-samoa/sita-membership/README.md

 docker compose -f docker-compose.yml -f docker-compose.ssl.yml stop
 ```

-## Environements
+## Environments

 Update the laravel .env file to the following values as needed

-local - for local development
+* local - for local development
-demo - for a uat or demo site (demo users cannot be deleted)
+* demo - for a uat or demo site (demo users cannot be deleted)
-production - for production site
+* production - for production site

 ## On Production